mguev/BigBlueButton/README.md

 # BigBlueButton
 =============
-BigBlueButton is an open source web conferencing system.
+BigBlueButton extension by MGU is an open source web conferencing system.

 BigBlueButton supports real-time sharing of audio, video, slides (with whiteboard controls), chat, and the screen.
 Instructors can engage remote students with polling, emojis, multi-user whiteboard, and breakout rooms.